 Andre Galvao teaches you the leg drag pass concepts with fantastic variations like leg drag to the back position in the following video.
 Learn and Upgrade your BJJ game.

-Several jiu-jitsu fighters have put the effectiveness of the above-listed guard passing tactics to the test in a variety of competitions.
-As a result, you should master some of these guards passes to improve your game and become a brutal competitor.
+Several jiu-jitsu fighters have tested the effectiveness of the above-listed guard passing tactics in various competitions.
+As a result, you should master some of these guard passes to improve your game and become a brutal competitor.